-A trinitarian understanding of holiness avoids two errors.
+A Trinitarian understanding of holiness avoids two errors.
 At one end of this spectrum of errors, the classical moral argument in favor of God talks about him in rather flat, one-dimensional terms as a much-needed frame of reference for any system of moral values.
-However, the plea that God is the infinite, moral standard (as he is often referred to in these arguments) does not tell us who this God is.
+However, the plea that God is the infinite, moral standard (as He is often referred to in these arguments) does not tell us who this God is.
 At the other end of the spectrum, we have no alternative except to posit a dualism where good and evil are seen as equal and opposite.
-But it is quite obvious, even from a philosophical point of view, that good cannot simply be stated as the absence of evil.
-In fact, the opposite is the case.
-But then, we need to establish how good can be defined without any reference to evil.
-Indeed, this is the substance of the question posed by the college student quoted at the beginning of this section.
+But it is quite obvious, even from a philosophical point of view that good cannot simply be stated as the absence of evil - in fact, the opposite is the case.
+But then, we need to establish how good can be defined without any reference to evil - in fact this is the substance of the question posed by the college student quoted at the beginning of this section.

-The Ten Commandments that God gave to his people (Ex.
-20:1-17) sum up God's requirement in terms of relationships-with him and with one another.
-The Old Testament also sums up the commandments as love relationships with God (Deut.
-6:4-5) and among his people (Lev.
-19:18).
-In other words, holiness by God's own definition (Lev.
-19:2) is summed up in the relational commandments that comprise the rest of that chapter.
-Holiness is therefore not the stand-alone ascetic quality that is the hallmark of some Eastern religions but a community of people in right relationship to one another.
-Thus, a trinitarian interpretation of holiness gives us a positive and robust understanding without the anemic contentlessness of the first error and the destructive dualism of the second.
+The Ten Commandments that God gave to his people (Exodus 20:1-17) sum up God's requirement in terms of relationships - with him and with one another.
+The Old Testament also sums up the commandments as love-relationships with God (Deut.6:4,5) and among his people (Lev.19:18).
+In other words, holiness by God's own definition in Lev.19:2 is summed up in the relational commandments that comprise the rest of that chapter.
+Holiness is therefore not the stand-alone ascetic quality that is the hallmark of some Eastern Religions but a community of people in right relationship to one another.
+Thus, a Trinitarian interpretation of holiness gives us a positive and robust understanding without the anaemic contentlessness of the first error and the destructive dualism of the second.

-In conclusion, then, it should come as no surprise that the psalmist tells us that God is to be worshiped in "the beauty of holiness" (Ps.
-29:2 KJV).
-As we have seen, both these qualities require harmony and relatedness.
+It should not come as a matter of surprise that the psalmist tells us that God is to be worshiped in the beauty of holiness (Psalm 29:2 - KJV); both these qualities require harmony and relatedness.